Kwezi-Mudacumura/data-structures/README.md

   <li>-Circular array</li>
   <li>-Binary Search Tree</li>
 </ul>
-<p>Basically these programs are the background to how the data structures are created.</p> <br>I didnt use said data structure to implement the data structure but other data structures and algorithms.
+<p>Basically these programs are the background to how the data structures are created. <br>I didnt use said data structure to implement the data structure but other data structures and algorithms.
 </br>The code also takes into account the time complexity for the best compilation time</p>